Crystal: Characterizing Relative Impact of Scholarly Publications: Experimental Setup

 \section{Experimental Setup}

 \textbf{Data:} Our experiments use a human-labeled dataset of citation contexts, $\mathrm{Ctx}(p,\tilde{p})$, in which each instance is annotated with a binary impact label $\mathcal{L}=\{0,1\}$ denoting whether the citation is \textit{impact-revealing} or \textit{other} \cite{Arnaout2025IndepthRI}.

-We augment this dataset with the Semantic Scholar API \cite{Kinney2023TheSS}.
+We augment the evaluation dataset with the Semantic Scholar API \cite{Kinney2023TheSS}.
 For every cited paper in the dataset whose title is non-empty, we obtain its Semantic Scholar identifier; for every citing paper $p$ with a valid Semantic Scholar identifier in \citet{Arnaout2025IndepthRI}, we retrieve the full reference list and all associated citation contexts $\mathrm{Ctx}_{\text{all}}(p)$.
 We discard citing papers whose Semantic Scholar API response contains no references, as well as duplicate entries and repeated annotations of the same citation context.
-After filtering, the dataset comprises 442 citing papers and 1,338 cited papers.

-\textbf{Baseline:} We include a random classifier as a baseline for comparison.
-We also compare against the prior state-of-the-art method for identifying impactful citations proposed by \citet{Arnaout2025IndepthRI}.